ChileBob/Zatsuma/USERGUIDE.md

 Exchange rates are updated once a minute from CoinLib, given the nature of crypto these prices are unlikely to match those of other exchanges or apps.

-CoinLibs prices are an average of prices from many exchanges, you can also monitor prices at https://coinlib.io or by using their app.
+CoinLibs prices are an average from many exchanges, you can also monitor prices at https://coinlib.io or by using their app.

 ## Accepting Payments

-When you click a payment coin the details and a QR code are displayed, the customer scans the QR code with their wallet to pay.
+When you click a payment coin the order details and a QR code are displayed, the customer scans the QR code with their wallet to pay.
+The details include an order number which the customer may want to know.

-Every 15 seconds the Zatsuma client checks the payment status, this will move through several stages :-
+Every 15 seconds the Zatsuma client checks the payment status, which moves through several stages :-

 ### Waiting For Payment

-Notification is the first stage of making a payment, it means the client wallet has sent their transaction to the coin network to be processed.
-It DOES NOT mean that you have received funds, only that the process has been started.
+Notification is the first stage of making a payment, it means the client wallet has sent their transaction to the network to be processed.
+It DOES NOT mean you have received funds, only that the process has been started.

-Until this happens Zatsuma will continue to show the payment details and the QR code.
+Zatsuma will continue to show the payment details and the QR code until a payment notification has been received or the order is cancelled.

-Additionally, the exchange rate used for an active order will NO LONGER update.
+Additionally, the exchange rate used for an will NO LONGER update while it is waiting for notification or confirmation.
 This is important as the customer accepted the rate when they placed their order.

-Orders can be cancelled at any time until a notification has been received.
+Orders cannot be cancelled after a payment notification has been received.

 ### Waiting For Confirmation

 When a payment notification has been received Zatsuma updates the order to the next stage.

-Notification means the payment process has begun, confirmation means the payment has been mined and cannot be reveresed.
+Notification means the payment process has begun, confirmation means the payment has been mined and cannot be reversed.

-Different coins take a different time to confirm payments, Zcash is approx 150 seconds, Bitcoin on-chain can be 10 minutes, Bitcoin over the Lightning Network confirms immediatly.
+Different coins take a different times to confirm transactions.
+Zcash is approx 150 seconds, Bitcoin On-Chain can be 10 minutes, Bitcoin via Lightning Network confirms immediatly.

 The number of confirmations required for an order is defined in 'shopd.conf' and depends on the FIAT amount.
-The shop owner may choose to accept 0-Conf payments for small amounts, or require several confirmations.
+The shop owner may choose to accept 0-Conf payments for small amounts and require several confirmations for larger sums.

-Zatsuma will check every 15 seconds and update the order status.
+Zatsuma will checks the order status every 15 seconds automatically.

 ### Payment Received

-This shows the payment has completed, funds have arrived in the shop wallet and have the required number of confirmations.
+This shows the payment has completed, funds have arrived in the shop wallet and the required number of confirmations have been received.

 ## Checking Order Status

-Zatsuma can process many orders at the same time but can only display one at a time.
+Zatsuma can process many orders at once but can only display one at a time.

-A user can click 'My Orders' to get a list of everything they have done, the list is colour coded to show status and selecting one will move it to the order processing screen.
+A user can click 'My Orders' to get a list of all order they have taken.
+The list is colour coded to show status and selecting one will move it to the order processing screen and show its detail.

 ## Setting Confirmations & Limits